 Sustainability: A values-based approach

-There is no prescriptive approach to designing a high-performance, highly sustainable building.
+There is no single approach to designing a high-performance, highly sustainable building.
 It’s not something you can just buy and hang on the side of a project, and there is no magic recipe, silver bullet, or one-size-fits-all solution.
 Sustainability is a broad concept that can be—and is—interpreted in many ways.
-In addition, the systems and processes that can lead to high-performance buildings are complex and often get very technical, very quickly.
+In addition, the systems and processes that can lead to high-performance buildings are complex and get very technical, very quickly.

-Lead with your values
+Lead with Your Values

 There are too many variable constraints, unique to each project, to map out a universal sustainability system.
 Budgetary controls, site restrictions, climate, values, institutional knowledge, design team expertise, risk aversion—the list goes on—will all impact project goals and decisions.
 So, how do you choose which areas to focus on?
 Lead with your values.

-Take an integrative approach to design
+Take an Integrative Approach to Design

 Creating a Sustainability Charter is a great first step, but finding a way to implement the goals identified in the Charter is where projects can get tricky.
 To fully explore, challenge, expand upon, and confirm goals are being met takes input from multiple experts—often in an iterative fashion.
 Instituting an integrative design process increases the potential to meet or exceed these goals.